sagarkhakhar/ExpenseTracker/docs/supabase-implementation-status.md

       "Delta sync with cursor-based pagination (updated_at filtering)", "SyncMetadata for tracking sync cursors and versions", "MutationQueueItem for offline operation queuing",
+      "MutationQueueService for batch processing and retry logic", "MutationBatchResult and MutationQueueStats for monitoring",
       "SyncRepository interface with conflict resolution"
     ],
     "migrations": [